gurubamal/success_taste/cicd_ready_envt/README.md

     vagrant up
     \`\`\`

-If your setup was incomplete due to SSH connectivity or connection issues, you can reset/restart the VM (as per previous logs from vagrant up command) on the VirtualBox interface.
+Ensure you have restrted your machine/laptop before "vagrant up" command.
+If your setup was incomplete due to SSH connectivity or connection issues, you can reset/restart the Virtual box VMs (as per previous logs from vagrant up command) on the VirtualBox interface.
 After waiting for 2 minutes, run "vagrant up" again.

    Restart your new VMs (all nodes) after this setup is complete.